is-a-good-dev/register/README.md

 - You already own a subdomain on our service.
 - The records provided includes invalid/unpermitted record types.
 If this happens we will notify you and request changes.
 - It violates users privacy.
+- It uses Vercel or Netlify, as there are issues with subdomain verification.
+We hope to add support back soon.

 *If your subdomain is inactive, it may be purged.
 We will try and notify you before purging via the email you provided.*